microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 ## Terminology

+### Livestreaming

+> Also known as: streaming response.

+Livestreaming is the mechanism to progressively send an activity.

 ### Livestreaming session

-> Also known as: streaming response.

 A single bot, at its turn, can livestream multiple activities simultaneously each with their own content.
-Each livestream will have their own session.
-The livestream session ID is the activity ID of the first activity in the livestream session.
+Each livestream will be isolated by their own session ID.

+The livestream session ID is same as the activity ID of the first activity in the livestream session.

 ### Informative message